 On September 8, 2017 at the age of 20, Bobby passed away as a result of his cancer.
 Losing Bobby was devastating to both Pike and the larger Duke community, but his spirit lives on through the actions of those whose lives he touched.

 Following Bobby’s passing, his family founded the Bobby Menges “I’m Not Done Yet” Memorial Fund, which raises money for AYA oncology programs around the nation.
-As a result, Shave for Schreiber, Buzz for Bobby now raises money for his foundation.
+As a result, Shave and Buzz now raises money for this foundation.